craigmckeachie/yearup-fall2023-notes/exercises/exercise-3-16-bootstrap-examples-setup.md

 # Exercise 3-16

-In this exercise, you create a `bootstrap-examples`` project and configure a home page to use Bootstrap.
+In this exercise, you create a `bootstrap-examples` project and configure a home page to use Bootstrap.
 It is step 1 for other exercises in this module.

-## Bootstrap Examples
+## Setting up Bootstrap

 1. Create a folder named `bootstrap-examples`.
 1.  **Open** the **folder** in Visual Studio Code.